GeorgLink/Business-Model-Canvas-MD-template/Value_Propositions.md

 # Value Propositions
 * Market we're trying to corner is the inbetween/disgruntled users of Reddit/4Chan/Tumblr and open a multi-country and political bias free discussion board. <br>
+* Contrary to most other forum based sites, we are trying to have a more balanced ratio of women to men, as women make up of vast majority off "influencer" demographic leading to more traffic.

 __Services__
 * Board Customization: Thematic options, layout preferences (text based, blog based, or picture based pages), linkable board music (partnership Spotify).